 Clarkston

-Looking for Washington antiques shops that are off the beaten path?
+Looking for Washington antique shops that are off the beaten path?
 Head to Clarkston in the southeast corner of the state.
-This small Victorian-era town has a pair of terrific vintage shops in the Port of Clarkston, along the scenic Snake River.
+This small Victorian-era town has a pair of terrific vintage shops along the scenic Snake River.
 The multi-vendor Hangar Antique Mall is known for its sheer variety: think estate jewelry, seasonal holiday decorations, stylish threads from past decades, hard-to-find comics, and nostalgic signs.
-Nearby, River Chicks Antiques & Knicks is a smaller shop with well-priced vintage furniture and collectibles where the owner is happy to help you hunt down just the right gift or item for your home.
+Nearby, River Chicks Antiques & Knicks is a smaller shop with vintage furniture and collectibles where the owner is happy to help you hunt down just the right gift.

 Tacoma

 With its stately old homes and historic buildings, Tacoma fits the vibe as one of Washington’s antique shopping destinations.
-For an afternoon of browsing, head to Antique Row, located in the St. Helens district along Broadway to explore the dozen or so shops.
+For an afternoon of browsing, head to Antique Row to explore the dozen or so shops.
 Sanford & Sons contains three floors of treasures and 20 vendors, while thrift-shop-inspired Urban Squirrel offers an assortment of whimsical items from decades past, including framed historic maps, old tools, vintage wear, and retro toys.
 Another must in town is 55,000-square-foot South Tacoma Antique Mall in nearby Lakewood.
 Discover toys, glassware, prints, paintings, and even automotive parts.

 Walla Walla

-This college town in southeast Washington is famous for its incredible winemaking scene, but as one of the state’s oldest frontier towns, it’s also a terrific place to search for antiques.
+This college town in Wine Country is famous for its wineries, but as one of the state’s oldest frontier towns, it’s also a terrific place to search for antiques.
 Downtown’s Tra Vigne is a go-to for wine-related antiques, including chairs fashioned out of old wine casks and delicate goblets.
 You’ll also find snuff bottles, vintage paintings, and fine china.
-Nearby, the Antique Mall of Walla Walla has 5,000 square feet of vintage clothes, books, and garden collectibles.
-Out toward Walla Walla’s Airport winery district, Country Store Consignment offers a selection of antique furnishings and smaller knickknacks.
-In June and October, the Love of Junk vintage flea market draws folks to town for a weekend of treasure hunting.
+The Antique Mall of Walla Walla has 5,000 square feet of vintage clothes, books, and garden collectibles, while Country Store Consignment offers a selection of antique furnishings and knickknacks.

 Aberdeen